BrandonMurch/drupal-blog-theme/optional-setup-instructions.md

 ### Title Placement

-The default placement for the 'Page title' block in this theme is in the header.
+The default placement for the 'Page title' block in this theme is in the "Lower Header" region.
 However, it will still work in other locations.

 ## Users